yiwang/stjepang.github.io/_posts/2019-03-02-new-channels.md

 code at all but makes sense since the "SC" part in "MPSC" stands for *single-consumer*.

 But why is `mpsc` a single-consumer channel anyway?
-Why didn't we go with multi-producer channels from the beginning?
-I haven't been involved with Rust at the time so cannot be certain about the real reason, but I'm pretty sure it boils down to fast unbounded multi-consumer channels being difficult to implement without garbage collection.
+Why didn't we go with multi-consumer channels from the beginning?
+I haven't been involved with Rust at the time so cannot be completely sure about the real reason, but I believe it boils down to fast unbounded multi-consumer channels being difficult to implement without garbage collection.